ropensci/gutenbergr/cran-comments.md

 ## Changes

+This is a resubmission, with a link to Project Gutenberg added to DESCRIPTION field.

 * The Project Gutenberg mirror in Maryland Public Libraries (http://www.gutenberg.lib.md.us) has been broken for months.
 When it is provided from robot/harvest, replaces with `http://aleph.gutenberg.org`.
 * Changed test of .zip capability not to run on CRAN
 * Removed rvest dependency